casparfriedrich/wireless-uart/README.md

 ### Concept

 Connection speed as fast as possible, at least capable of handling one linux console.
 Handling multiple uart endpoints.

-[] Config option for multiple UART endpoints
+- [ ] Config option for multiple UART endpoints
-	* Congfig protocol
+	* Config protocol
-	* Config distribution to MASTER to UART client *Baudrate
+	* Config distribution to MASTER to UART client
+		* Baudrate
-		*RTS, CTS
+		* RTS, CTS
-		*Start Stop bit
+		* Start Stop bit
-	* Question: Safe config or distribute config before usage?
+	* Question: Safe config on clients or distribute config before usage?
-[] Stable Wireless to UART connection and vica versa
+- [ ] Stable Wireless to UART connection and vice versa